lukaszgolabek/katacoda-scenarios/challenge002/step7a.md

-As a alternative for the `YAML` file we can create a pod using only `kubectl`.
-To do that we neet to use this command:
+In some specific cases we can want to run the pod for testing purpose or bug investigation.
+So in that case create whole `YAML` file will be time consuming and useless for one time running pod.
+Kubernetes allows us to resolve that by posibility to create pod using `kubectl` without nessesity to use any file.
+To do that we need to use this command:

 ```sh
 kubectl run pod_name --image=image_name
 ```

-Use this image: `lukaszgolabek/task002:latest`
+**Use this image name:** `lukaszgolabek/task002:latest`

-Use this pod name: `secret-pod`
+**Use this pod name:** `secret-pod`